CapnSquirrel/CS31-w20/week2 discussion.md

 The for loop follows these steps:

 1. **Declare Iterator:** Typically, we declare and initialize our iterator in the first part of the for syntax.
 This step is performed ONLY ONCE.
-2. **Check Condition:** If the conditional is true, we execute the code block, otherwise, we break out of the loop.
+2. **Check Condition:** If the condition is true, we execute the code block, otherwise, we break out of the loop.
-3. **Execute Code Block:** If the conditional was true in (2), we will execute everything in the code block.
+3. **Execute Code Block:** If the condition was true in (2), we will execute everything in the code block.
 4. **Perform Post Loop Action:** If we executed the code block in (3), we perform the post loop action, then go back to (2).

 Remember: variables declared in the for loop declaration are only visible to the loop's code block.
 We can't use them outside of the context of our for loop!